Published on 13 October 2022

 When Should You Seek Treatment for Teen Anxiety?

-If you observe the following things happening with your child, it will be better to seek professional help as soon as possible.
+If you observe the following things happening with your child, seeking professional help as soon as possible will be better.

 • Severe changes in the sleep-wake cycle or diet